-Expect to pay about 2-6 percent of the loan amount when refinancing a home loan.
+Expect to pay about 2-6 percent of the mortgage amount when refinancing.
 Costs at the high end of this range are associated with paying for multiple discount points, which are a way of buying a lower refinance rate and cost 1 percent of the loan amount per point.
 Costs will also vary depending on where you live, with some areas charging higher recording fees and taxes.

 Lenders sometimes advertise what's called a "no cost refinance," one where nearly all closing costs and fees are waived.
 But they compensate for this by charging higher refinance rates on these loans than they would if the fees were paid separately or rolled into the loan amount.
 You need to compare the costs over time to see which is the better deal.